Fix: io.netty.channel.abstractchannel$annotatedconnectexception

 2. Wait for 5 minutes and reconnect the power.

-3. When internet access is granted try to connect to the server and check to see if the issue persists.
+3. Once internet access is restored, try to connect to the server and check if the issue persists.

-1. Search for the Command Prompt in the Windows Search bar then click “run as administrator”.
+1. Search for Command Prompt in the Windows Search bar, then click “Run as Administrator”.

 Running Command Prompt

-2. Once the Command Prompt window is opened, type the following commands one by one:-
+2. Once the Command Prompt window is open, type the following commands one by one:

 ipconfig /flushdns